PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 currently tracks this branch.
 The Goal is active again; subsequent work uses coherent commits and pushes without opening an additional pull request.

-The latest implementation unit shares lazy `ModelIRPassStateScope` instances across two repeated families.
-Five channel-shuffle/Gather-axis clusters now reuse one index; the final occurrence includes its contiguous generic transpose and two unary fan-out runners in the same scope.
-Four separate unary- passthrough/fan-out clusters also reuse one index each.
-Synthetic fixtures prove one index build across seven-runner and three-runner forms while preserving all model-only preflights, diagnostics, and runner order.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across each of four repeated boundary-input BatchMatMul/input-unary runner pairs.
+The scope contains only those two adjacent registered runners and ends before the next legacy layout optimizer.
+A synthetic fixture whose two model-only preflights match proves that four diagnostic events construct one graph index without changing runner order or standalone behavior.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.